Orange-OpenSource/a11y-guidelines/mobile/inputs/md/dev-ios.md

 - [UIAccessibilityContainer](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIAccessibilityContainer_Protocol/)
 <!--  This file is part of a11y-guidelines | Our vision of mobile & web accessibility guidelines and best practices, with valid/invalid examples.
  Copyright (C) 2016  Orange SA
+ See the Crea
- See the Creative Commons Legal Code Attribution-ShareAlike 3.0 Unported License for more details (LICENSE file). -->
+ tive Commons Legal Code Attribution-ShareAlike 3.0 Unported License for more details (LICENSE file). -->